beccaree/tiny-coding-snorlax/Final Documents/readme.txt

 How to run the supplied jar:

-The program can be run by opening the command line on Linux and Navigating to the directory containing the jar file.
+The program can be run by opening the command line on Linux and Navigating to the directory containing the jar file and the "ColourKey.jpg" image.
+This image can be found at the top level in the se306Project1 project directory.
 Then, type "java -jar scheculer.jar -args" where the -args are the input arguments to the program.
 This should include the name of a valid .dot file name followed by the number of processors to schedule it on.
 Other optional arguments include -v for visualisation, -o followed by an output file name to customise the name of the output file and -p for parallelisation followed by the number of threads.

 By default, the output file name would be the input file name with "-output" appended to it.
 The